mszegedy/plea/story/ch-3.md

 "Yes, you get used to it," assured Sofia.

 "You absolutely do _not_ get used to the itching, that's _such_ a bald-faced lie," said Alexey.
 "But your body sort of reacts less over time.
-I don't think my mother's bites even inflamed anymore."
+I don't think my mother's bites were even inflamed anymore."

 "Well, whatever.
 So, anyone got a key?" asked Artemis.